 A financing package of loan and subsidy resources to boost the concessional lending capacity to SDR 11.3 billion from 2009 through 2014 was also approved in 2009.
 The financing package sought new loan resources from members of SDR 10.8 billion (including SDR 1.8 billion for a voluntary encashment regime under which the participating lenders may ask for a ready repayment of loans in case of balance of payments needs) and new subsidy resources of SDR 1.5 billion (end-2008 in net present value terms).
 Most of the additional subsidies were to be financed from a combination of the Fund’s internal resources and the use of resources linked to windfall profits from gold sales.
 Bilateral subsidy contributions of SDR 0.2–0.4 billion were also sought from the membership to complete the financing package.

 The 2009 financing package is now complete.
 Fourteen members provided loan resources totaling SDR 9.8 billion and twenty-six members pledged bilateral subsidy contributions totaling SDR 214 million.
 In February 2012, the Executive Board approved a partial distribution from the IMF’s general reserve to the membership of SDR 0.7 billion, attributed to windfall profits from the recent gold sales.
 This distribution, which was part of the 2009 LIC financing package, became effective in October 2012 when members representing over 90 percent of the distribution (SDR 0.63 billion) provided satisfactory assurances regarding the availability of new PRGT subsidy contributions.
-Taking into account commitments to date, remaining resources from the 2009 package are sufficient for projected needs through 2015.

 Establishing a self-sustaining lending capacity